mthramann/mthramann.github.io/index.md

 <br />In the past I've worked on several funded research projects (both math and CS), including an NSF REU.
 For more information regarding my research, see my [research page](/research).

-<br />I'm interested in full-time SWE roles in the Bos-Wash corridor starting in 2020.
-I can be reached [here](mailto:mthramann@gmail.com) if you're hiring.
+<br />I'll be starting as an Engineering Resident at Google in July 2020.
+I can be reached [here](mailto:mthramann@gmail.com).